1sherlynn/udemy-redux-3/README.md

 - This function wil be automatically called by React **immediately after this component has showed up in the DOM**
 - Makes it a perfect location to go and fetch some data or initiate some one time loading procedure whenever this component shows up on the page
 - Fetching our data is an asynchronous operation
-- React does not have any concept of figuring out how to not render the componet until we do some pre-loading configuration
+- React does not have any concept of figuring out how to not render the component until we do some pre-loading configuration
 - React is always going to eagerly load itself as soon as it can

 - Test it out, go to browser, then in the dev tools, go to **Network**, XHR requests (ajax requests), and will see a request, go to **preview** and we see an empty array (no blog posts added yet to this particular API key)